 One day, after vigorous job hunt, I told Mariam that I had a crazy idea – to go home early than planned.
 Surprisingly, she agreed.
-We changed our flight from Siem Reap to Kuala Lumpur and bought tickets from there to Istanbul.
+We changed our flight from Siem Reap to Malaysia and bought tickets from there to Istanbul.
+Here are some of the best things to do in Kuala Lumpur.

 On February 6, we were in Kuala Lumpur and stayed until 9th.